Hurt in a car accident involving an 18-wheeler truck? Call the Dallas accident attorneys at Montgomery Law.

 It might sound outlandish, but truck accident attorneys who represent victims have seen some pretty crazy things.
 In fact, we’ve even seen insurance companies send someone to the scene of the accident in an attempt to manipulate evidence in their favor.

-As mentioned earlier, truck drivers and transportation companies alike are governed by an additional set of FMCSA rules.
-With any truck accident case, your attorney will need to determine whether the driver was violating any of these regulations.
+Truck accidents are unique due to the fact that all commercial vehicles are governed by a complex network of overlapping state and federal laws.
+With any truck accident case, your attorney will need to determine whether the driver was violating any of these FMCSA regulations.
 Oftentimes the best way to do this is by inspecting the truck’s ECM (black box) and electronic logbook data.

 Truck accident cases are also unique due to the doctrine of “respondeat superior,” which is a legal principle that allows employers to be held liable for the negligent actions of their employees.
 When a truck driver is working for a company, in many cases, both the driver and the company can be held jointly responsible for compensating the accident victim(s).
 This is particularly true in situations where the trucking company failed to perform a background check on the driver or even encouraged them to violate the law (e.g., by setting unrealistic driving goals).